20 Romantic Movies on Netflix Canada for When You Need a Good Cry

-New to Hindi language cinema?
-We’ve rounded up the best Bollywood movies of all time!
+We’ve rounded up the best Bollywood movies for beginners.

 Diagnosed with polio and confined to a hospital bed, 28-year-old Robin Cavendish (Andrew Garfield) is given only months to live.
 But with the help of his wife, Diana (Claire Foy), her identical twin brothers (Tom Hollander) and scientist Teddy Hall (Hugh Bonneville), the adventurous Robin is able to live a full life together with his family.
 Based on a true story, Breathe is a life-affirming paean to the power of love.